Hey,

 Unfortunately your proposal with NumFOCUS was not accepted.
 Every year we receive more contributor proposals than we are able to accept.
 We hope you will apply again in the future.

-To be honest, I was dissapointed.
-I thought I had a good proposal and I had prior experience with Stan so I was thinking it was fairly logical that I would get picked for this.
+To be honest, I was disappointed.
+I thought I had a good proposal, and I had prior experience with Stan, so I was thinking it was fairly logical that I would get picked for this.
 The reality was different, however.
-The project instead went to Teemu -who now helps me, I thank him so much!
+The project instead went to Teemu, who now helps me.
+I thank him so much!
 When I saw that, it made sense, to be fair.
-He had an published paper about bayesplot, of course he was more qualified that I was.
-With that, I started to get used to the idea of not having anything set for the summer and instead I would be working on my personal projects.
-That lasted only a few days, until when I got an email from Aki:
+He had a published paper about bayesplot; of course, he was more qualified than I was.
+With that, I started to get used to the idea of not having anything set for the summer, and instead, I would be working on my personal projects.
+That lasted only a few days, until I got an email from Aki:

 Hi Behram,